DanielK2312/SWJ-Proj/README.md

 #### Acceptance Criteria

 ```
-1. User must have access to the websit
+1. User must have access to the website
 2. User must input the name of the member they want to edit the information for
 3. User must input the new information for the member
 ```